bogdan-tr/obelisk-suite/README.md

 week's forecast true, rather than a report nobody opens.

 **Plan a day against real hours.** Lay the work onto a timeline and see whether it fits.
 What does not fit is the useful part.
-Taskmancer already draws your real calendar alongside it and plans around the gaps — that part switches on once Zorynda ships and the two find each other on your machine.
+With Zorynda installed, Taskmancer draws your real calendar alongside it and plans around the gaps — the two find each other on your machine.

 **Over seventy themes.** Cosmic, aquatic, nature, crystal, glass.
 The frosted surfaces are tunable per theme: tint, blur, brightness, transparency.